-HCV families and landlords may also get inspection information by calling or sending a text message to 312-544-0302 (inspection ID required).
-In addition, you can now contact the Inspections Department directly via e-mail us Here.
+HCV participant families and property owners/managers can also receive inspection information by calling or sending a text message to 312-544-0302 (Inspection ID required).
+To contact the Inspections Department directly via email, click here.

-For additional information about HQS inspections see the HQS Guidebook.
+For additional information, see the latest edition of the HQS Inspection Guidebook.

 Starting in January 2018, the Chicago Housing Authority will now be conducting our HQS Inspections every other year as opposed to annually.
 The following units will still be required to have them done annually.

 - Units with a child under the age of six; and